mstreet97/dncs-swarm-management/README.md

-# dncs-swarm-management
+# Docker Swarm Management and Statistics Project
-Repository for the second project of the DNCS course 2019/2020, themed as managing docker swarms.
+Repository for the second project of the Design of Networks and Communication Systems course @UniTn, Academic Year 2019/2020, themed as managing docker swarms.
+Authors: Matteo Strada, Giovanni Costa.
+The considered scenario is that of two groups of IoT sensors, one that updates frequently (sensor in a brewery cask) and one that updates much more slowly (the weather station).
+The performance and statistics of the swarm and the various nodes and services will be monitored via swarmpit.io

 # Preamble
 For this project, we will simulate a network of IoT devices controlled by an MQTT broker that act as a docker swarm, and we will use swarmpit to monitor the swarm resource utilization.